 What we just showed is that this RG we've constructed maps the quadratic action to itself.
-There are two fixed points, $r_0 = \infty$ and $r_0 = 0$ .
+There are two fixed points, $r_0 = \infty$ and $r_0 = 0$.
 The former is the hightemperature disordered state.
-The parameter $r_0$ is relevant and grows as we iterate the RG.
+Near this fixed point, the parameter r_0 is relevant and grows as we iterate the RG.
 No other terms (besides a constant) are generated.
+We could say there is another fixed point at $r_0 = -\infty$, which could describe the ordered phase, but with g = 0, the integral is not well-defined with $r_0 < 0$.
 This is the same calculation we did of the random walk, the very first calculation we did, with a lot more labels!
-The linear term in $\phi$ (the external magnetic field here) would be relevant, just like the bias term in the random walk that we introduced in §2.1.
+The linear term in φ (the external magnetic field here) would be relevant, just like the bias term in the random walk that we introduced in §2.1.
 It is forbidden by the Ising symmetry.
 Following the general RG strategy, once we find a fixed point, we must study the neighborhood of the fixed point.
 6.4 Perturbations of the Gaussian model Just as with the spin sums, the integrals are hard to actually do, except in a gaussian theory.
 But again we don't need to do them to understand the form of the result.
 We use it to make an RG.
 As usual there are two steps: coarse-graining and rescaling.
 First give it a name: